Halicery/JSON-VBAProject/README.md

 ### GeoJSON Example

-Lets say for some reason we need only the latitude values for all coordinates from a Polygon Feature (the second elements).
+Lets say for some reason we need only the latitude values (the second elements) from all coordinates of a Polygon Feature.
 The following GeoJSON FeatureCollection (source: OpenLayers.org) defines two Polygon Features:

+This is just cool:

 ```geojson
 {